zWhiteBytes/BTRRBXUi/readme.md

 as long as you edit it and dont mess with the resolution, you're good to go.

-me personally i'd use paint.net, but you can use whatever also an reminder, you have to edit size variants (if @2x or @3x exists for that file)
+me personally i'd use paint.net, but you can use whatever also an reminder, you do not have to edit size variants (i think)

 # why did you already rename this 3 times